Synchrotron radiation-based tomography of an entire mouse brain with sub-micron voxels: augmenting interactive brain atlases with terabyte data: Introduction

 The effective sharing of research data within multidisciplinary communities requires easy access and interpretability.
 For imaging data, this ideally means online tools for visualizing, sharing, and annotating images instead of large repositories with only data download options.
-Recently, interactive visualization platforms have been developed for displaying volumes of mega- to petavoxel size, including the \texttt{siibra-explorer}~\cite{siibra} and \texttt{Neuroglancer}~\cite{neuroglancer}.
-The \texttt{siibra-explorer} is a browser-based viewer for brain atlases, which allows seamless querying of semantically and spatially anchored datasets thanks to tight integration with the Human Brain Project Knowledge Graph. \texttt{Neuroglancer} is a multi-resolution viewer capable of displaying tera- to petavoxel large datasets and their segmentations fast enough to be practical.
-It enables easy collaboration, as any view can be shared by copying the uniform resource locator (URL) from the web browser, and as open-source software it is highly extensible.
-Its usefulness for collaborative brain studies has been demonstrated for example for segmenting the \href{https://neuroglancer-demo.appspot.com/fafb.html#!gs://fafb-ffn1/main_ng.json}{full adult fly brain} dataset at \qtyproduct{4 x 4 x 40}{\nano\meter} resolution, resulting in \SI{115}{\tera\byte} of image data~\cite{zheng2018complete}.
-Given these promising properties, we converted the registered microtomography volume of an entire mouse brain to the efficient pre-computed \texttt{Neuroglancer} format, which can also be read by the \texttt{siibra-explorer}, and then uploaded it to \textsc{Ebrains}~\cite{ebrains} for dissemination.
+Recently, interactive visualization platforms have been developed for displaying volumes of mega- to petavoxel size, including \texttt{siibra-\allowbreak explorer}~\cite{siibra} and \texttt{Neuroglancer}~\cite{neuroglancer}. \texttt{siibra-explorer} is a browser-based viewer for brain atlases, that allows seamless querying of semantically and spatially anchored datasets thanks to tight integration with the Human Brain Project Knowledge Graph. \texttt{Neuroglancer} is a multi-resolution viewer capable of displaying tera- to petavoxel large datasets and their segmentations fast enough to be practical.
+The location and orientation of any view are encoded in the uniform resource locator (URL), which can be shared for easy collaboration.
+As open-source software, \texttt{Neuroglancer} is highly extensible.
+Its usefulness for collaborative brain studies has been demonstrated, for example, for segmenting the \href{https://neuroglancer-demo.appspot.com/fafb.html#!gs://fafb-ffn1/main_ng.json}{full adult fly brain} dataset at $\num{4} \times \num{4} \times \SI{40}{\cubic\nano\meter}$ resolution, resulting in \SI{115}{\tera\byte} of image data~\cite{zhengCompleteElectronMicroscopy2018}.
+Given these promising properties, we converted the registered microtomography volume of an entire mouse brain to the efficient pre-computed \texttt{Neuroglancer} format, which can also be read by \texttt{siibra-explorer}, and then uploaded it to \textsc{Ebrains}~\cite{ebrains} for dissemination.